juanchitopimo/Amigo-Blog-final/README.md

 - The app was tested across multiple browsers (Chrome, Firefox, Safari) to ensure compatibility.

+## Responsiveness

+The Amigo Blog app has been designed with a mobile-first approach to ensure a seamless experience across all devices.
+The layout and functionality have been tested on various screen sizes, including mobile phones, tablets, and desktop computers.
+No issues were encountered during testing, and the app's design adapts smoothly to different resolutions and orientations.
+Users can access the blog, create and manage posts, and interact with the community with ease, regardless of the device they are using.

 ## Bugs & Improvements

 - On the edit recipe page, there is no success message appearing.
 It does reload the page if successful and returns to the top of the page.